TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: ansi-html.
-A copy of the source code may be downloaded from git://github.com/Tjatse/ansi-html.git.
+The following software may be included in this product: ansi-html-community.
+A copy of the source code may be downloaded from git://github.com/mahdyar/ansi-html-community.git.
 This software contains the following license and notice below:

 Apache License
                            Version 2.0, January 2004